• Skip to primary navigation

 Mix to combine.

-Add salt plus pepper, and mix (photo 4).
+Add salt plus pepper, and mix.

 Continue cooking and frequently mixing your sinangag for about ten to twelve minutes.
-You can adjust the seasoning during this time as well.

 Take the pan off the heat.